Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Empirical Results

 where the argument $t$ indicates that the quantity is a timeseries. $\Delta(t)$ thus measures the sum total depths of the local potential wells \cite{ambegaokar_voltage_1969} ($\mathcal{U}_B$, termed potential barrier height in Ref.~\cite{danner_injection_2021}) that confine each trapped agent's phase.

-Figure~\ref{fig:art}a) shows topological defect count going down with a characteristic scaling of $t^{-0.75}$ \cite{carnevale_evolution_1991,larichev_weakly_1991}, identified by Ref.~\cite{ivarsen_onsager_2025-1} to be caused by shock dynamics.
+Figure~\ref{fig:art}a) shows topological defect count (blue line) going down with a characteristic scaling of $t^{-0.75}$ \cite{carnevale_evolution_1991,larichev_weakly_1991}, which, in the case of our model, was identified by Ref.~\cite{ivarsen_onsager_2025-1} to be caused by shallow water shock dynamics.
 At the same time, and with a strong negative correlation coefficient of $-0.88$ (Figure~\ref{fig:art}b), the gap excess $\Delta(t)$, or locking strength of the trapped agents \cite{danner_injection_2021}, increase.

+The $t^{-0.75}$ scaling in Fig.~\ref{fig:art}a) is the Carnevale--McWilliams scaling for the late-time decay of coherent vortices in 2D turbulent flows~\cite{carnevale_evolution_1991,larichev_weakly_1991}.
+In a system of long-range-interacting point vortices in two dimensions, pairs that approach within a few core radii either annihilate (opposite signs) or merge (same signs), in both cases reducing the vortex count while conserving total topological charge; energy decreases through the filamentation that accompanies each event.
+A self-similar scaling argument based on these conservation laws yields a power-law decay $N(t)\propto t^{-\xi}$ with $\xi$ in the range $0.7$--$0.8$ depending on the precise dynamical assumptions, and $\xi \approx 0.75$ in the original Carnevale--McWilliams numerical experiment~\cite{carnevale_evolution_1991}.
+The exponent is a signature of pairwise merger/annihilation rather than viscous diffusion of the vortex cores, and in the present model, the merger events are realised through a shock-merger process (see Appendix~B): phase-locked regions fragment at impact, and their topological defects coalesce or pair-annihilate.

+The recovery of the canonical Carnevale--McWilliams exponent in Fig.~\ref{fig:art}a (and in Ref.~\cite{ivarsen_onsager_2025-1}) is therefore independent empirical evidence that, despite the specific microscopic mechanism, the topological defects of the agent ensemble are well described as a 2D vortex gas in the renormalized, or coarse-grained, flow.

-The rise in $\Delta(t)$ during shock mergers confirms the topological heat pump mechanism: the annihilation of resistive defects ($\mathcal{U}_B\approx 0$) instantaneously throws agents into deep superconducting traps ($\mathcal{U}_B\gg0$), actively lowering the system's effective phase temperature.
+We note that the associated rise in $\Delta(t)$ during shock mergers (Figure~\ref{fig:art}a) resembles the outcome of a topological heat pump: the annihilation of resistive defect cores ($\mathcal{U}_B\approx 0$) instantaneously throws agents into deep superconducting traps ($\mathcal{U}_B\gg0$), actively lowering the system's effective phase temperature (see Appendix~B for a hydrodynamic description of this process).